dianaggomez/TAIAT-Challenge/README.md

 Place state_obs.py under obs (replace the original)
 To run the T-intersection env: python -m metadrive.envs.marl_envs.marl_tintersection

+## Structure
+HighLevelController is its own environment with the MetaDrive that we have been working on as a propoerty

 ## Checklist
 * Change observation space: